-Capital assets, which include artwork, other non-depreciable assets, library materials, vehicles, equipment, and furnishings, are reported in the government-wide financial statements.
+Capital assets, which include artwork, other non-depreciable assets, library materials, equipment, and furnishings, are reported in the government-wide financial statements.
 With the exception of library materials, capital assets are defined by the Library as assets with an initial individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
-Collections of library materials, such as books, videotapes, films, and audio tapes, are capitalized and included with equipment in the financial statements.
+Collections of library materials, such as books, video tapes, compact discs, digital video discs, and audio books, are capitalized and included with equipment in the financial statements.
+The fees incurred to ready the library materials to be placed in circulation are included in the cost of the materials.
 Annual periodical subscriptions are not capitalized.
 Electronic resources (E-Books, downloadable audio, etc.) are not capitalized because the Library does not own these resources.
-Non-depreciable assets are technology projects that are ongoing that will be depreciated once completed and operational.